andrew-besedin/wasm-qsort-comparison-benchmark/README.md

-# WASM Quick Sort Comparison Benchmark
+# WASM Quicksort Comparison Benchmark

 Created by andrew.besedin for a research publication comparing the performance of JavaScript and WebAssembly.